dnote/dnote/README.md

 On Windows, download [binary](https://github.com/dnote-io/cli/releases)

-## Usage
+## Overview

 Dnote categorizes your **notes** by **books**.

-All your books and notes are stored in `$HOME/.dnote` as a YAML file.
+All your books and notes are stored in `$HOME/.dnote` as a JSON file.

-In the future, you can sync your note with the Dnote server and set up digest notifications to reinforce your learning.
+You can optionally sync your note with Dnote server.
+Syncing will allow you to interact with your notes using the web frontend at https://dnote.io, and set up digest notifications.

-### Commands
+## Commands

-**dnote use [book name]**
+### dnote use [book name]
+*alias: u*

 Change the book to write your note in.